tomzx/blog.tomrochette.com-content/agi/papers/alan-turing-intelligent-machinery/Alan Turing - Intelligent Machinery.md

 1. Unwillingness to accept that something could rival human intelligence
 2. Building such a machine would be going against God (or playing God)
 3. The inability to see past the *basic* capability of machines
-4. Gödel incompleteness theorem pointing at the fact that some queries may end up with the machine unable to ever answer (see also the [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem))
+4. Gödel incompleteness theorem pointing at the fact that some queries may end up with the machine unable to ever answer (see also the [Entscheidungsproblem][Entscheidungsproblem])
 5. The intelligence displayed by the machine is nothing more than the intelligence of its creator

 After touching on the validity of some of those reasons, Turing presents two categories of machinery: